Jack-Gitter/tunes/README.md

 * Other relevant repositories
     * The email service repository, hooked up to RabbitMQ.
 Sends out emails to notify followers of post notifications via SMTP `https://github.com/Jack-Gitter/tunesEmail`
-    * The frontend for the website `https://github.com/Jack-Gitter/tunesFrontend` I will probably never do this because I dislike frontend development
+    * The frontend for the website `https://github.com/Jack-Gitter/tunesFrontend` This might take me a while to get around to... :)

 ## Tunes Email Service